losAnZe/Nayaymadad/design.md

 ### Property 32: Scheme Display Field Completeness

-*For any* scheme displayed in the NyayMadad_App, the UI SHALL show name, description, eligibility_criteria, and application_process fields.
+*For any* scheme displayed in the Nayaymadad_App, the UI SHALL show name, description, eligibility_criteria, and application_process fields.

 **Validates: Requirements 8.4**